-In my ongoing bid to discover and bring to light up and coming independent developers and exciting titles for the future, a studio I came across at Play Manchester last year was Liverpool-based Space Lizard Studio who were showcasing their 2D side scrolling shoot ’em up title Dragon Bros.
-A love letter to third and fourth generation classics such as Contra and Metal Slug, it features wonderfully crafted 8-BIT visuals, as well as intense and challenging gameplay.
-After playing it in Manchester, I was eager to find out more about the game and the people who developed it, so I contacted Space Lizard’s Gabriele Caruso and agreed to answer a few question I had about Space Lizard Studios and Dragon Bros.
+In my ongoing bid to discover and bring to light up and coming independent developers and exciting titles for the future, a studio I came across at Play Manchester last year was Liverpool-based Space Lizard Studio who was showcasing their 2D side-scrolling shoot ’em up title Dragon Bros.
+A love letter to third and fourth-generation classics such as Contra and Metal Slug, it features wonderfully crafted 8-BIT visuals, as well as intense and challenging gameplay.
+After playing it in Manchester, I was eager to find out more about the game and the people who developed it, so I contacted Space Lizard’s Gabriele Caruso and agreed to answer a few questions I had about Space Lizard Studios and Dragon Bros.
 These were his answers:

 What were the influences behind your game?

 Given that the 4 of us were all born in the 80s, I guess pixel art games and retro action shooters are continuously haunting our thoughts.
 I am a big fan of Turrican as well as Contra, Metal Slug, or the epic Midnight Resistance (I loved the aiming on that one).
 We wanted to create something similar to what we used to play as kids, with PROPER difficulty and a “plug and play” approach, but we have also considered the modern twist and took inspiration from extremely cool games like Bro Force, Super Time Force, and Mercenary King (ah, and the roll system in Dark Souls too).

 This is our first game in Pixel Art and for our artist, well, it was the first time for him to draw at super low resolution.
 He did great in the end.
 We had hundreds of ideas during the development cycle on possible extra features to implement in Dragon Bros.
 A team could potentially spend unlimited time on improving a game.
 The hard part was actually to keep the focus on our goal and stick to our original vision.

 How close are we to seeing the finished product?